leonitaas/DataSecurity/README.md

 # Language
 Project Polybius is developed in Java language and Myszkowski in Python language.

- # DETAILED DESCRIPTION ON HOW TO EXECUTE THE PROGRAM
+ # HOW TO EXECUTE THE PROGRAM

 1. Polybius Square Cipher